VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter01.md

 special effects, the future can achieve multiple degrees of freedom effects.
 The process of developing interface special effects directly based on the animation mechanism is more complicated.
-In order to support common user interface special effects, `mGEFF` provides directly usable interface special effects based on the underlying animation mechanism.
+In order to support common user interface special effects, mGEff provides directly usable interface special effects based on the underlying animation mechanism.
 The use of special effects interfaces is convenient and simple, but has some limitations.
 For more complex special effects, applications still need to use animation